 Gringo Bandito Original Hot Sauce has always been a go-to for me.
 It’s a thin, yet creamy red sauce, perfect for Mexican food, and always served with a side of song in my house.
 “Say what?!”, you say?
 Well, you need to play some Offspring while eating it right?
-After all, this sauce is made by Dexter Holland from Offspring fame.
+After all, Dexter Holland makes this sauce, from Offspring fame.
 So, this sauce is tasty and has a cool background, but how does it stand up in terms of heat balance and everyday use?
 Let’s dig in.

 - Great flavor

 Table of Contents